-“All animals must be exported into Hong Kong via cargo – unfortunately you don’t have a choice in that and it must be arranged through an airline,” states Dr. Gerry.
+“All animals must be exported into Hong Kong via cargo – unfortunately, you don’t have a choice in that and it must be arranged through an airline,” states Dr. Gerry.
 On arrival, dogs will be issued a Hong Kong dog license given a rabies vaccination and be microchipped (if they don’t have one already).
-“I would also recommend researching into what life in Hong Kong with a pet is like before moving here to – just so you’re prepared.”
+“I would also recommend researching into what life in Hong Kong with a pet is like before moving here too – just so you’re prepared.”
 Let’s just say, it can be a little difficult for a pup who’s used to lots of grass!
 Click here for more information on the requirements for bringing cats, dogs and other animals into Hong Kong.

 Recommended Relocation Agents in Hong Kong:

 - PetExportVet (Dr Gerry has over 20 years of veterinary experience and 10 years in pet export)

 - International Pet Travel (ask for George Yung who is highly recommended)